 *Feelings are the voice of the body.

-So we have civil war within ourselves, Romans 7:15-20.
-We can be having a bad day, when everything is going wrong, but it is what we do with our emotions and our reasoning, that determines whether we sin.
+So we have civil war within ourselves.
+(Romans 7:15-20) We can be having a bad day, when everything is going wrong, but it is what we do with our emotions and our reasoning, that determines whether or not we sin.
 When we submit to our reactions, that is when they become sinful.
-It is quite possible to experience positive emotions even when Satan is attacking us.
-People can be so annoying, or hell-bent on taking out their sour emotions on us, nothing is going right, but the Word is very clear that we can have ‘pure joy’ over these circumstances.
+It is quite possible to experience positive emotions, even when Satan is attacking us.
+People can be so annoying, or hell-bent on taking out their sour emotions on us; nothing is going right; but God’s word is very clear that we can have “pure joy” in these circumstances.
 We can see God’s victory every time.
-If we go by feelings we will be in trouble, yo-yo Christians.
-We don’t need to be preached to about do’s and don’ts we just have to let our spirit dominate our flesh, Galatians 5:16.
-God will enlighten us through our spirit.
-After all what is the point of giving in to temptation when we are children of the Living God and sin is not nearly as much fun anymore now that we are walking in the light of God’s grace.
+If we go by our feelings, we will be in trouble; we will be “yo-yo” Christians.
+We don’t need to be preached to about “dos and don’ts”; we just have to let our spirit dominate our “flesh”.
+(Galatians 5:16) God will enlighten us through our spirit.
+After all, what is the point of giving in to temptation when we are children of the living God and sin is not nearly as much fun any more, now that we are walking in the light of God’s grace?

-So Jesus knows firsthand what we are experiencing, and He is willing and able to help us receive our victory.
-He lived on this earth in just the same way God expects us to live ‘as the Father living in Him did the work’ (John 14:10)
+So Jesus knows, first-hand, what we are experiencing and He is willing and able to help us defeat temptation.
+He lived on this earth in just the same way that God expects us to live: “as the Father living in Him did the work.”
+(John 14:10)

 How to overcome temptation?

-5. Flee temptation and pursue right standing with God, 1 Timothy 6:11
+5) flee temptation and pursue a right standing with God; (1 Timothy 6:11)

-Do not be surprised when temptation comes to you, it is common to every person.
-What you do with it is totally your responsibility.
+Do not be surprised when temptation comes to you.
+It is common to everyone.
+What you do with it, however, is totally your responsibility.
 You cannot blame anyone else or your past, parents or situation, for what you do with the temptation.
-People cannot even make you sin, that is the choice you made, and you have to answer to God for your reactions.
-What God wants us to do is to react like Jesus, resist the devil with the Word, and bring our flesh into subjection to His Spirit.
+People cannot even make you sin.
+That is the choice you make and you have to answer to God for your reactions.
+What God wants us to do is to react like Jesus, resist the devil with God’s word and bring our “flesh” (minds and hearts) into subjection to His Spirit.
 When the temptation seems strong and you have a good excuse for giving in to temptation, consider whether Satan may be trying to block God’s purposes for your life or for someone else’s life.

 Read James 1:16-18

-Do not become deceived (James 1:16) into thinking that there is anything you have done to get yourself saved, or gifted.
-We are only responsible to stir up the gift that God has placed inside us at salvation (2 Timothy 1:6) and to keep a sensitivity to the Holy Spirit.
-If we want to keep the fire of the Holy Spirit we must rejoice, pray and give thanks, 1 Thessalonians 5:16-20.
-Again, we do not go by how we feel, rather we say ‘Dear Lord I’m so glad I’m a child of God, thank you that I am born again, my inward man is a whole new person, and the very life of your Spirit is living through me.’
-This is what the Word says, so as we speak it out loud it becomes more real to our spirit, which stirs up inside us and we respond with deep spiritual Joy.
+Do not be deceived (James 1:16) into thinking that there is anything you have done to get yourself saved, or gifted.
+We are only responsible to “stir up” the gift that God has placed inside us at salvation (2 Timothy 1:6) and to maintain a sensitivity to the Holy Spirit.
+If we want to keep the fire of the Holy Spirit, we must rejoice, pray and give thanks.
+(1 Thessalonians 5:16-20) Again, we do not go by how we feel.
+Rather, we say: “Dear Lord, I’m so glad that I’m a child of God.
+Thank you that I am born again; my inward self is a whole new person and the very life of your Spirit is living through me.”
+This is what God’s word says.
+So, as we speak it out loud, it becomes more real to our spirit which “stirs up” inside us, moving us to respond with deep, spiritual joy.

-Try keeping a ‘Thank You’ book so every night you write five ‘thank you’ messages to God trying to make them different everyday and so you will develop an attitude of gratitude.
+Try keeping a “Thank You” book and, every night, writing five “thank you” messages to God, trying to make them different every day.
+This will help you to develop an ongoing attitude of gratitude.

 1. What did you enjoy most from the previous study?

-4. Were there any points in how to overcome temptation that you found helpful?
+4. Were there any points on how to overcome temptation that you found helpful?
 Which ones and why?

 Read James 1:19-27